edgedb/edgedb/docs/stdlib/datetime.rst

 .. eql:type:: std::datetime

-    Represents a timezone-aware type of a moment in time.
+    Represents a timezone-aware moment in time.

     All dates must correspond to dates that exist in the proleptic Gregorian calendar.

-    :eql:op:`Casting <cast>` is the simplest way to obtain a :eql:type:`datetime` value in an expression:
+    :eql:op:`Casting <cast>` is a simple way to obtain a value through an
+    expression:

     .. code-block:: edgeql

         select <datetime>'2018-05-07T15:01:22.306916+00';
         select <datetime>'2018-05-07T15:01:22+00';

-    When casting :eql:type:`datetime` from strings, the string must adhere to the ISO8601 format with a timezone included.
+    When casting :eql:type:`datetime` from strings, the string must follow to the ISO8601 format with a timezone included.

     .. code-block:: edgeql-repl